JovKun/jovkun.github.io/projects/mindfuly.md

 permalink: /projects/mindfuly/
 ---
 # Mindfuly
-## RESTful Wellness-Tracker Web-Based Application
+*A RESTful Wellness-Tracker Web-Based Application*

 This application was developed for CMPT 276.